• Skip to primary navigation

 Download the WSP file and source (15.2 MB)

-IT Advice BDC, runbook, Service Managment Automation, SharePoint workflow, SMA, System Center
+IT Insights BDC, runbook, Service Managment Automation, SharePoint workflow, SMA, System Center

 Related posts